Singapore Compliance Calendar 2026: Every Filing Deadline SMEs Must Know

 Your specific deadlines depend on two key dates:

-- GST Accounting Period: Determines your quarterly GST filing dates
+- GST Accounting Period: Drives your quarterly GST filing dates

-Most Singapore SMEs use either 31 December or 31 March as their FYE.
-This guide provides deadlines for both.
-If your FYE differs, apply the same offset rules to calculate your specific dates.
+Most Singapore SMEs use 31 December or 31 March as their FYE.
+This guide covers both.

 CPF Contributions — Due by 14th of Each Month

-Every employer must contribute to the Central Provident Fund for all employees who are Singapore citizens or permanent residents.
+Every employer must contribute to CPF for all Singapore citizen and PR employees.
 Contributions for each month's wages are due by the 14th of the following month.

-Late payment penalty: Interest at 1.5% per month (18% per year) on the total outstanding CPF contributions, including both employer and employee shares.
-CPF Board can also impose a composition fine or prosecute.
+Late payment: Interest at 1.5% per month (18% per year) on the total outstanding amount.
+CPF Board can prosecute persistent defaulters.

 Skills Development Levy (SDL) — Due with CPF

-The SDL is payable monthly alongside CPF contributions.
-The levy is 0.25% of each employee's monthly remuneration, with a minimum of S$2 and a maximum of S$11.25 per employee per month.
+Payable monthly alongside CPF.
+0.25% of each employee's monthly remuneration, minimum S$2, maximum S$11.25 per employee per month.

 Foreign Worker Levy — Due by 14th of Each Month

-If you employ foreign workers on work permits or S Passes, the levy is due by the 14th of each month.
-Late payment incurs a penalty of additional levy at 2% of the outstanding amount.
+If you employ WP or S Pass holders, the levy is due by the 14th.
+Late payment: additional levy at 2% of outstanding.

 GST Returns — Due 1 Month After Each Quarter End

-If your business is GST-registered (mandatory when taxable turnover exceeds S$1 million), you must file quarterly GST returns.
+If GST-registered (mandatory when taxable turnover exceeds S$1 million):

 - Q1 (Jan-Mar 2026): File by 30 April 2026